The Extraordinary Letter E

-Students will be able to verbalize the short E sound.
+Students will be able to isolate and produce the short E sound.
 Students will be able to identify words with the initial and medial short 'e' sound.

 - Begin the lesson by activating your students' prior knowledge about the alphabet, specifically vowels and consonants.
 Ask questions like: What are consonants?
 What are vowels?
 How many vowels are in the alphabet?